STD Symptoms: What to Watch For

 Cold Sores

-Small, painful blisters that appear on or around the lips, mouth, or nose.
-These typically start as a tingling sensation before developing into fluid-filled blisters that eventually scab over and heal.
+Small, painful blisters on or around the lips and mouth.
+These typically start as tingling sensations before developing into visible sores.

 Could indicate: oral herpes (HSV-1)